Native Azaleas: A Beginner’s Guide

 What are the benefits of planting a native azalea?

-Besides all the reasons mentioned earlier—fragrant flowers and iconic blooms—there are many reasons to plant native azaleas and native plants in general.
+Besides all the reasons mentioned earlier—fragrant flowers and iconic blooms—there are many reasons to plant native azaleas and native plants.
 Here are three benefits of planting native azaleas:

 1. Support wildlife: without native plants, iconic animals like Monarch butterflies and songbirds won’t have the food or homes needed to survive.

-2. Native plants save time and money: after the first year of getting established, native plants are happy with rain.
+2. Native plants save time and money.
+After the first year of establishment, they are happy with rain.

 3. Fuss-free beauty: Native plants are gorgeous!
 Azaleas are a perfect example of how beautiful and resilient native plants are—they are always the best choice for our gardens.

 Native azalea flowers run from white to pink to yellow.
 Organized in alphabetical order of their common name, below.
-Meet the seventeen native azaleas of North America, below.
-Organized roughly into region.
+Organized roughly into regions.

 Azaleas for the Northeast, Mid-Atlantic, and South